Reconnect Psychotherapy

 -

-Diploma in Integrative Counselling and Psychotherapy - integration of psychodynamic and person-centred therapies (CPTA, London)
+Diploma in Integrative Counselling and Psychotherapy - integration of psychodynamic and person-centered therapies (CPTA, London)

 -